Illuminating Books Set In Asheville Everyone Should Read

 For historical fiction books about Asheville, Guests On Earth by Lee Smith is a must.
 Take a literary journey with the Fitzgeralds, who frequented Asheville, NC for their summer vacations.

 F. Scott Fitzgerald’s wife, Zelda, was one of the nine women who perished in the Highlands Hospital fire in 1948.
-Zelda struggled with her mental health for most of her life, in what many now assume is bipolar disorder.
+Zelda struggled with her mental health for most of her life, in what many now think was bipolar disorder.

 F. Scott Fitzgerald stayed at Asheville’s Grove Park Inn where it is rumored he shot a bullet into the ceiling and was kicked out for his drunken shenanigans.